 – More seating at bus stops

 – A wheelchair-scooter hire scheme (Shopmobility)

-A budget of £150,000 a year has been agreed to fund these changes.
+A budget of £150,000 a year was agreed to fund these changes, many remain unresolved.

 Let’s end isolation and start making sure everyone is included.
 Because We All Matter, Eh?